emen7/poprev2/packages/content-transformer/README.md

 - Transform Markdown content into a standardized internal representation
 - Transform DOCX content into a standardized internal representation
-- Support for Perplexity content (coming soon)
+- Transform Perplexity AI responses into a standardized internal representation
 - Extract and enrich metadata from content
 - Normalize content structure
 - Validate and sanitize content